Are you tired of paying hundreds of dollars for chemicals to control the pests in your garden? Try natural ways to get rid of pests.

 Only food-grade diatomaceous earth should be used in a food garden and it can be purchased at local garden centers, home improvement stores, and online retailers.

 The best time to apply it is after a light rain or in the early morning when there is still dew on the ground.
 If you want, you can also lightly water the ground before use.

-Make sure not to apply it before a rain because you don’t want it to get washed away, if this happens then it needs to be reapplied.
+Make sure not to apply it before a rains because you don’t want it to get washed away, if this happens then it needs to be reapplied.